BeanstalkFarms/Beanstalk-Dune/README.md

 # Beanstalk Dune Analytics

-Analyzes the Beanstalk subgraph, contract events, storage, and more to create exports for display on the Dune dashboard.
+Analyzes the Beanstalk subgraph, contract view functions, events, storage, and more to create exports for display on the Dune dashboard.

 ## Getting Started